gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

   aria-label="Interactive order-5 magic square">
 </object>

-Magic squares were known for millennia and are very well-studied.
-By now, we have algorithms to construct normal magic squares of every order n > 2.
+Magic squares have been known for millennia and are very well studied.
+By now, we have algorithms for constructing normal magic squares of every order $n>2$.

-A **magic hexagon** applies the same idea to a hexagonal grid.
+A magic hexagon applies the same idea to a hexagonal grid.
 Its cells form straight lines in three directions, and every such line must have the same sum.
-Like with the squares, the hexagon is called normal if it contains consecutive numbers between 1 and 3n2 − 3n + 1 (this expression is the number of cells in the hexagonal grid).
+As with squares, a magic hexagon is called normal if it contains the consecutive numbers from $1$ to $3n^2-3n+1$, the total number of cells in a hexagon of order $n$.

 <object
   type="image/svg+xml"